7. Investment

 Introduction

-Free zones such as freeports and enterprise zones are often used to attract investment – both domestic investment and FDI.
+Special economic zones such as freeports and enterprise zones are often used to attract investment, both domestic and foreign.
 This section looks at:

 • Freeports